tahosalodge383/tahosa-map/README.md

 - was no longer aligned with the official **Council Service Territory Maps** published by Scouting America,
 - lacked important reference context (cities, counties, roads, state boundaries),
+- was just seven colored polygons outlining the districts on a white background,
 - and therefore made it difficult for someone to interpret where boundaries actually were.

 This version focuses on *orientation and clarity*: district/chapter boundaries are overlaid on OpenStreetMap and presented as an interactive map with hover/click behavior, labels, and familiar geographic context.